ONLINE CLASS REGISTRATIONProcess over Product: Art Journaling as Spiritual Practice

 In this four-week class, Heather will guide participants in exploration of creative reflection through work on one page of a “truth book”, one page of a daily art journal, and a multi-layered collage.
 No prior artistic experience is required, as the focus will not be on production, but on the experience.
 Participants will give attention to how the process of creating art invites us to experience ourselves and God in a particular way.

 This class is open to both women and men in ministry.

 There will be two sections for the class, each meeting once a week for four weeks.
-Each session will last around an hour.
+Each session will last around an hour and a half.